-Like my Chicken au Champagne recipe, we’ve been eating A LOT of bolognese sauce this winter as I’ve been working to perfect the recipe…really just an excuse to eat more bolognese sauce!
-My bolognese obsession started with one of the first blizzards we had in Boston.
-I mean, pasta with bolognese sauce is a pretty perfect blizzard meal.
+Like my Chicken au Champagne recipe, we’ve been eating A LOT of bolognese this winter as I’ve been working to perfect the recipe…really just an excuse to eat more bolognese!
+My obsession started with one of the first blizzards we had in Boston.
+I mean, pasta with bolognese is a pretty perfect blizzard meal.
 I was determined to make a healthier version and am thrilled with where I ended up…

 What You Need: